changtaoshuai/python/README.md

 The first element of the web is a table that shows every country's data such as **total case**, **total death**, and population.

 ![](/images/table.png)

+Here are several features for the table:
+* Hide columns
+* Sort values in each column (ascending or descending)
+*